-FRONT SIGHT
+Figure 4 FRONT SIGHT

 REAR SIGHT (RANGE).
 Use your rear sight to set different ranges by turning the elevation knob under the sight to raise it or lower it.
 The rear sight has two apertures; use the one with the larger hole for short ranges from 0 to 200m.
 Use the small aperture for longer ranges.
-When using the large aperture make sure the flat surface of the elevation knob is on the left side of the rifle and the sight is at its low 300m setting, with the line on the flat of the knob lined up with the line on the receiver of the rifle.
+When using the large aperture make sure the flat surface of the elevation knob is on the left side and the sight is at its low 300m setting, with the line on the flat of the knob lined up with the line on the receiver.
+This setting will show 8/3 or 6/3.

-Depending on the type of rifle you are using this setting will show 8/3, 6/3 or blank.
 When the carrying handle is built into the upper receiver, 8/3 will be set with the sight down to its lowest setting for 300m, but remember 8/3 will also be set with the sight screwed up to its high setting for 800m.
 The sight on the removable carrying handle is marked 6/3 and is used the same way for 300m and 600m ranges.
-Sights provided with rifles in 7.62×39mm caliber are unmarked.
 To fire at ranges greater than 200m flip to the aperture with the small hole and turn the elevation knob to raise or lower the rear sight.
 You raise it for longer ranges and lower it for shorter.
 Align the mark on the elevation knob with the line on the receiver for the range you want; 300; 400; 500m etc.